DrTeamRocks/wpkg-php/README.md

 * Russian (added by me)
 * Spanish

-Translations tooked from the *config.xml* file that was in the [wpkg-1.3.1-bin.zip](http://wpkg.org/files/stable/1.3.x/wpkg-1.3.1-bin.zip) archive from the official website of the [WPKG project](https://wpkg.org/Download).
+Translations was taken from the *config.xml* file that was in the [wpkg-1.3.1-bin.zip](http://wpkg.org/files/stable/1.3.x/wpkg-1.3.1-bin.zip) archive from the official website of the [WPKG project](https://wpkg.org/Download).

 All available translations of *wpkg-php* you can find [here](src/Languages).